 Key themes emerge from stakeholder input that informs student designs, for example:

 - Economic development + historic preservation

-The four-month design process began with students studying the community’s natural watershed setting, NYS projections for climate change, and solutions for designing more climate adaptive spaces, like floodable parks and wet flood-proofed buildings.
-Hudson presented new design challenges surrounding adaptation options for the train tracks, industrial port, and South Bay marsh.
-Students infused their designs with knowledge, opportunities and challenges specific to Hudson that they learned during their site visits and interviews with local stakeholders.
+The four-month design process begins with students studying the community’s natural watershed setting, NYS projections for climate change, and solutions for designing more climate-adaptive spaces, like floodable parks and wet flood-proofed buildings.
+Each community presents new design challenges and opportunities for innovation in adaptive design.
+Students infuse their designs with knowledge, opportunities and challenges specific to each community, that they uncover during multiple site visits and interviews with local stakeholders.

 |Click here to download a one-page fact sheet on CAD|

-The Estuary Program and its partners are happy to support the community to continue exploration of the design concepts and link the community to potential funding sources.
+After the CAD studio ends, the Estuary Program and its partners are happy to support the community to continue exploring design concepts and linking in potential funding and support.